jrecursive/mecha/README.md

 ### THIS IS EXPERIMENTAL, PROTOTYPE CODE AND NO LONGER MAINTAINED

+* i'm happy to answer any questions you may have.  until then...

 ## some interesting waypoints in the code

 #### MVM - If you are curious about the query subsystem (arguably the interesting part) here are the places to look: